Data-Anish0812/Python/README.md

+# Dengue Risk Asessor
+**Dengue Risk Asessor** is a Python-based GUI application designed to assist healthcare providers in diagnosing whether a patient is at risk of having dengue fever.
+This project utilizes a simple yet effective user interface where medical data of patients such as age, gender, fever, joint pain, blood pressure, doctor remarks, and patient number are inputted.
+Based on these inputs, the system evaluates the likelihood of dengue and presents the diagnosis to the user.
 # Quiz Bot
 This project features a simple quiz bot created in Python that engages users by asking a series of questions and evaluating their responses.
 Using if-else statements, the bot provides immediate feedback on whether the answers are correct or incorrect.
 At the end of the quiz, it calculates and displays the user's score, offering a straightforward and interactive experience.
 The bot is designed to be easy to use, making it a great example of basic Python programming and user interaction.
 Users can run the script and participate in the quiz, enjoying a fun and educational challenge.
 # Restaurant Management System